Free Auto Transport Quotes

 5. Failing to Prepare the Vehicle

-Handing over a dirty or mechanically unsound vehicle is a recipe for disaster.
-If your car is covered in mud, the driver cannot perform a proper inspection.
-They will mark "Too Dirty to Inspect" on the Bill of Lading, which effectively voids your insurance coverage for exterior scratches.
+Handing over a dirty or mechanically unsound vehicle creates real problems.
+If your car is covered in mud, the driver will mark “Too Dirty to Inspect” on the Bill of Lading, which effectively voids your insurance coverage for exterior scratches.

-• Check for fluid leaks (leaking cars may be refused).
+• Check for and resolve fluid leaks (leaking cars may be refused)

 6. Falling for Payment Scams

-How a company asks to be paid is a huge indicator of legitimacy.
+How a company asks to be paid is a major indicator of legitimacy.
 A common mistake is paying the full amount upfront via an untraceable method like Western Union, MoneyGram, or Zelle.

-Legitimate companies typically operate on a split-payment system: a small deposit via credit card to book the spot, and the remaining balance paid to the driver upon delivery (COD) via cash or certified funds.
-If a broker demands the full payment via Zelle before a truck has even been assigned, it is likely a scam.
+Legitimate companies operate on a split-payment system: a small deposit via credit card to book the order, and the remaining balance paid to the driver upon delivery (COD) via cash or certified funds.
+If a broker demands full payment via Zelle before a truck has even been assigned, treat it as a scam and walk away.

 7. Ignoring Accessibility Issues